About the Program

 - Veronica Sanchez-Varela, PhD, a Dana-Farber postdoctoral fellow, who is available to meet with Spanish-speaking survivors.

-Bober's group also collaborates with several Dana-Farber caregivers outside the survivorship program, such as psychiatrist Susan Block, MD, who leads the Department of Psychosocial Oncology and Palliative Care.
+Bober's group also collaborates with several Dana-Farber caregivers outside the survivorship program, including psychiatrists in the Department of Psychosocial Oncology and Palliative Care.

 For more information about the program or to schedule an appointment, call 617-632-4523.

 Learn more about clinical and educational support for cancer survivors at Dana-Farber